Towards Handling Uncertainty-at-Source in AI -- A Review and Next Steps for Interval Regression: Results

 \subsubsection{Cyber-security Data Set}

-Section~\ref{sec:methodology.datasets} already provided an overview of this data set.
-Here, we only consider the evade hops as with three attributes they provide a more concise basis for presenting the results within the constraints of this method-centric paper.
-For each evade hop, 38 experts gave ratings on following three attributes: complexity (\emph{C}), availability of information (\emph{A}) and maturity (\emph{M}).
-They were also asked to provide an overall rating (\emph{O}) on how difficult it would be \emph{overall} for an attacker to evade a given hop.
+Section~\ref{sec:methodology.data sets} provided an overview of this data set.
+Here, we only consider the evade hops as with three attributes these provide a concise basis for presenting the results within the constraints of this paper.
+For each evade hop, 38 experts gave ratings on following three attributes: \emph{complexity}, \emph{availability of information} and \emph{maturity}.
+They were also asked to provide an \emph{overall rating} on how difficult it would be \emph{overall} for an attacker to evade a given hop.
 These ratings were given on a scale from 0 to 100.
 Table~\ref{tab:evade} summarises the attributes for the evade hops.

-We explore how well the regression methods estimate the interval-valued \emph{overall} difficulty ratings for selected evade components, based upon the three interval-valued attribute ratings, and by comparison with experts' actual overall ratings.
-For conciseness, we present two evade hops -- number 4 and number 22, shown in Fig.~\ref{fig:real_4} and~\ref{fig:real_22} respectively.
+We explore how well the regression methods estimate the IV \emph{overall} difficulty ratings for selected evade components, based upon the three interval-valued attribute ratings, and by comparison with experts' actual overall ratings.
+For conciseness, we present two evade hops -- number 4 and number 22, shown in Figs.~\ref{fig:real_4} and~\ref{fig:real_22} respectively.

-Figure~\ref{fig:real_4}~(b) shows that the PM method appears to be the best performer for Evade-4 in respect to four evaluation metrics (\emph{RMSE$^-$}, \emph{RMSE$^+$}, \emph{MAE$^+$}, and \emph{MMRE}) whereas the LM$_w$ method produces the joint best fit on two evaluation metrics (\emph{MAE$^-$} and \emph{MMRE}).
+Figure~\ref{fig:real_4}~(b) shows that the PM method appears to be the best performer for Evade-4 with respect to four evaluation metrics (\emph{RMSE$^-$}, \emph{RMSE$^+$}, \emph{MAE$^+$}, and \emph{MMRE}) whereas the LM$_w$ method produces the joint best fit on \emph{MAE$^-$}.
 The LM$_c$ method also performs very close to the LM$_w$ method.
 Again, the CM method provides poor fit to the data.
 As for the Evade-4 data set, Fig.~\ref{fig:real_22}~(b) displays similar results for Evade-22.
-In particular, Fig.~\ref{fig:real_22} reveals the PM method as the best approach by most metrics.
-Further, the LM$_w$, LM$_c$, and CCRM methods come out as suitable measures in respect to either $MAE^+$ or $MMRE$ metric.
+Particularly, Fig.~\ref{fig:real_22} reveals the PM method as the best approach in terms of most metrics.
+Further, the LM$_w$, LM$_c$, CRM, and CCRM methods come out as suitable measures as to either $RMSE^+$ or $MAE^+$.
 We provide all estimated coefficients for both synthetic and real-world data sets in Appendix (see Table~\ref{tab:my_label11} and \ref{tab:my_label22}).
+Note here again that bootstrap confidence intervals indicate substantially higher variability in model fit than for the first data set.
+However, in contrast to the second data set---for which the PM method often showed substantially higher upper confidence bounds than the other methods---the PM method's upper confidence bounds are now often the lowest, or nearly lowest.
+This may indicate relatively few cases in which transformation was required to maintain mathematical coherence for the PM method with this data set, avoiding the associated model fitness penalties.